 This is good advice for exploring the mountains in general, and it’s especially good advice for backpacking and hiking in Wyoming.
 Wyomingites often joke that you can enjoy all four seasons in a day here, and at high elevations, the temperature can change drastically from day to night.
 I started off the hike in a tank top and rolled up pants, sweating generously, but by nightfall, I was feeling cozy in a down coat and beanie, huddled next to a fire.

 Are you feeling more confident and prepared after this post and considering giving hiking and backpacking a try this summer?
 Visit us in Laramie whether you’re a first-timer or a veteran of the trails and you’re sure to have an experience with memories you won’t soon forget.
-Find more information on Laramie by visiting our website today.
+You can also find more planning information here.

 Note: Brian and Dani Harrington are independent writers contracted by Visit Laramie.
 Views and opinions expressed here are their own and do not reflect those of the Albany County Tourism Board.